tModLoader/tModLoader/solutions/ReleaseExtras/README_Windows.txt

 Steam Manual Install:
 1. Go to the Terraria install folder (the one containing Terraria.exe, not the Saves folder).
 For most people, this will be "C:\Program Files (x86)\Steam\SteamApps\common\Terraria".
 If you can't find it, view this video: https://gfycat.com/SelfreliantAssuredIsabellineshrike

 2. Back-up your vanilla Terraria.exe if you haven't already.
 To do this, rename the "Terraria.exe" file in the install folder to "Terraria_v1.3.5.3.exe".
+Make sure you don't accidentally rename it to "Terraria_v1.3.5.3.exe.exe", this is a common mistake because Windows hides file extensions by default.
+If you are unsure, enable file extensions to verify: https://gfycat.com/TheseSameGrasshopper

 3. Copy all of the files from the temporary folder (or zip archive) into the install folder.
 You'll need to make sure to replace files if asked: https://gfycat.com/EqualFaithfulAfricanharrierhawk